genaforvena/tikziod-thinking/README.md

 2. **Number of Texts**: The script can handle multiple texts, but for clarity, it's best to use 2-5 texts at a time.

-3. **Common Words**: The visualization is most effective when there are some common words between the texts, but not too many.
-This creates interesting connections without overwhelming the reader with too many font changes.
+3. **Word Frequency**: The visualization is most effective when there's a good mix of common and unique words.
+This creates an interesting visual hierarchy while maintaining readability.

 ### Customization

 - If you want to use different fonts, you can modify the `fonts` list in the script.
 Make sure to also update the Google Fonts link in the HTML template if you add new fonts.
+- You can adjust the `calculate_font_size` function in the script to change how word frequency affects font size.

 ### Troubleshooting